DUGC Student Scholars

 "My experience working with as a student scholar has led me to think about issues at both a systemwide level and personal one.
 This is different from previous iterations of my thinking because I have been forced to think through lenses other than my own.
 Discussions at forums and other community events have allowed me to put faces to experiences, seeing an issue through someone else's story.
 My research has also allowed me to look at system wide changes and problems outside of my own personal stake."

 Note: All CCESL programs, including this one, undergo an antiracist, anti-oppression review at least annually.
-This year, changes were made to program materials and applications based on that review.
+In 2021, changes were made to program materials and applications based on that review.